nyior/crypto-maestro/Readme.md

 - Clone this repo to your local machine
 - Create a virtual env for the project
 - Navigate to the project's root directory and install all the dependencies `pip install requirements.txt`
+- For Ethereum queries, if you'd rather have the system query your local node, update the `PROVIDER_URL` environment variable in the `.env` file to your local node's IPC's path and set `IS_LOCAL_NODE` to `True`

 ## Accessing the Features